JamesCalingo/sportventures/posts/bananaball2.md

 With ALL OF THAT now in mind, I’d like to discuss life in the K Club.

 First, let’s talk about the people.
-Members are separated into “classes” based on the year they joined; as of this being posted, there are classes of 2023, 2024, and 2025 (which I’m a member of), and they’re currently accepting signups for the Class of 2026 Interest List (again, good luck if you’re thinking about it - especially since September is RIGHT AROUND THE CORNER).
+Members are separated into “classes” based on the year they joined; as of this being posted, there are classes of 2023, 2024, and 2025 (which I’m a member of), and ~~they’re currently accepting signups for the Class of 2026 interest list~~(see below for update).
 As mentioned earlier, there’s a Facebook group which is restricted to K Club members only; I’m not actually sure if I’m in it or not, though I’m also not active on Facebook (so in essence I’m saying it’s possible that there are more than 21,000 K Club members).

 Besides the most obvious perk of an exclusive window to buy (nearly) guaranteed tickets[^5], other perks include access to exclusive merch (which I haven’t gone for - yet), fun insider knowledge (such as being the first to know about a surprise game the Bananas played against Clemson in November 2024), and something that came up while I was preparing for this to be posted to the blog - the opportunity to opt in to buy tickets to the Banana Ball Tour Championship Series in October!
 I ended up not opting in for a few reasons, but given that ticket purchasing is timeslot based (from the email I got), I'm willing to bet timeslots are going to be based on what year you joined (like a lot of other things).